 There's no other time like the holidays to examine your life and how lucky you are to be surrounded by friends and family.
 While you're at it, you might as well take a look at your relationship with your significant other and see just what makes you click.
-We're not suggesting you sit down and have a deep, intense one-on-one under the mistletoe (although that's always fun, too), but instead make a game out of it.
-Tokii is here to help.
+We're not suggesting you sit down and have a deep, intense one-on-one under the mistletoe, but make a game out of it instead.

-Tokii is a website aimed at helping couples grow closer and communicate better through the use of games and quizzes.
-You ask your partner and yourself a question, then compare the results to see exactly where the two of you fall on different subjects, concerns and topics as important as religion and as light-hearted as, well, how much you love Christmas.
-Tokii: Can This Website Really Improve My Relationship?
+You ask your partner and yourself a question, then compare the results to see exactly where the two of you fall on different subjects, concerns, and topics as important as religion and as light-hearted as how much you love Christmas.

-In the name of holidays and all things merry, Tokii put together an infographic (below) comparing how men and women view certain aspects of the holidays differently.
-If you look at the infographic you can see, not surprisingly, that women are far more concerned with hosting, cleaning and overall expectations of the holidays, while men are a bit more laid-back.
+In the name of holidays and all things merry, Tokii put together statistics comparing how men and women view certain aspects of the holidays differently.
+Women are far more concerned with hosting, cleaning and overall expectations of the holidays, while men are a bit more laid-back.

-- When it came to how the genders dealt with stress, 50 percent of women wish that they didn't "take it out on others" when they're stressed with holiday excitement, and 50 percent of men wish they didn't "withdraw or complain," when faced with the same feeling.
+- When it came to how the genders dealt with stress, 50 percent of women wish that they didn't "take it out on others" when they're stressed with holiday excitement, and 50 percent of men wish they didn't "withdraw or complain" when faced with the same feeling.
 This sounds about right.
-Life Coach: How Do I Survive The Holidays?!

 - In dealing with this inescapable stress, 45 percent of women hit the bottle, compared to 43 percent of men who do the same.